dstackai/dstack/docs/docs/guides/tasks.md

-# Dev environments
+# Tasks

-A dev environment is a virtual machine pre-configured with hardware resources, source code, dependencies, and an IDE.
+A task can be any script you may want to run on demand.
+For example, it could be a script that trains a model, processes data, or runs a web-based app.

-Using `dstack`, you can define such a dev environment through a configuration file and provision it with a single command.
+Using `dstack`, you can define such a task through a configuration file and run it either locally or in any cloud with a single command.

 ## Configuration